Luna-De-Souter/Evaluating-Boolean-relationships-in-CCMs/README.md

 # Evaluating-Boolean-relationships-in-CCMs
-This repository contains supplementary material for the research article 'Evaluating Boolean relationships in Configurational Comparative Methods'.
+This repository contains supplementary material for the research article 'Evaluating Boolean relationships in Configurational Comparative Methods': https://doi.org/10.1515/jci-2023-0014.

 def_contrapositives.R contains definitions of functions to calculate contrapositive consistency and contrapositive coverage, as well as examples on how to use these functions.